Kn0xiemy/JobPosting/README.md

+What is required to run this project:

+Make sure you use npm install in the client folder.

+Additionally, ensure these are installed:

+react-router dom
+React-icons
+React-toastify
+useNavigate
+React-spinners

+Afterwards, use the following to launch the servers:

+npm run dev -> This has to be ran in the client folder npm run server -> Must also be ran in the client folder node server.js -> This one is ran on the server folder

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.